 By motion, you automatically activate the nervous system and hereby the nervous paths out to the muscles.
 It improves the coordination ability of the movement patterns that you subsequently perform.
 Good coordination is a very significant factor especially if we want to avoid injuries – as mentioned before.

 When the muscles are at rest, the muscle tissue and connective tissues, which surround the muscles are reduced slightly in size.
 When you warm up the muscles by physical work, they become more flexible.
 A low load of muscle and tendon tissue at the beginning of the warm-up, which gently intensifies will provide a controlled and increased flexibility.
 Muscle and tendon tissue will hereby be ready for more intensive use.

-After a careful warm-up, the muscles can be up to 10 % longer than in resting state.
+After a careful warm-up, the muscles can be up to 10 % longer than in the resting state.
 An abrupt transition from rest to training, without gradual preparation, will strongly increase the risk of overstretching of muscle and tendon tissue.
-If the muscles are warmed up correctly, they can work in a longer movement path, giving the runner an opportunity for greater freedom of movement and thus give a performance-enhancing effect.
+If the muscles are warmed up correctly, they can work in a longer movement path, giving the runner an opportunity for greater freedom of movement and thus giving a performance-enhancing effect.

-As you see, warm-up does not only prevent injuries but it also increases performance.
+As you see, warm-up does not only prevent injuries but also increases performance.
 The benefits lie in the ability to transport oxygen to the working muscles rapidly and the mentioned increase in nervous control.